Perks

 Bottom Line

-Although the FT Irons will come at a premium cost ($1,099 steel shafts, $1,299 graphite), they fit a wide variety of players ranging from low to high handicappers.
+Although the FT Irons once came at a premium cost ($1,099 steel shafts, $1,299 graphite), they are much more reasonably priced now that FT Irons are no longer in production.
+The clubs fit a wide variety of players ranging from low to high handicappers.
 While they don't excel in feel, the FT Irons do offer tremendous forgiveness for a relatively high-performing iron.